Ishank-dubey/cda/README.md

     - Reserved have a contract period of 1 year or 3 year terms
       - Standard(75% cost saving as compared to on demand)
       - Convertable (54% saving and can be upgraded to same or higher costs)
-      -
+      - Scheduled RI
     - On Spot for flexible timings
-    - Dedicated hosts - dedicated hardware
+    - Dedicated hosts - dedicated hardware, good for licencing
-    -
+14. EC2 Instance types - DR MCGIFT PX
+15. EBS
+    - GPIO - general purpose, upto 10,000 IOPS - SSD and bootable
+    - Provisioned IOPS - more than 10k - SSD and bootable
+    - Throughout optimized- store sequential data and not bootable
+    - Cold HDD - lowest costs - file server and not bootable
+    - Magnetic Standard - lowest cost EBS volume and is bootable but for infrequent access